Valkann/n8n_flow/Save Mastodon Bookmarks to Raindrop Automatically/Save Mastodon Bookmarks to Raindrop Automatically - readme.md

 - You can extend the Code node to pull additional metadata like author, hashtags, or content excerpts.
 - Add an Email or Slack node after Raindrop to notify you of saved bookmarks.

-# todo
-Use color-coded sticky notes to explain:
-- Trigger type and timing
+## Todo

 - API credential setup
-- Output expectations (e.g., one item per post)
-Add a quick Loom video or link to a guide for easier onboarding.
+- Add a quick Loom video or link to a guide for easier onboarding.